Articles

 Friend, because we know Jesus is the way, the truth, and the life, we can keep an untroubled heart no matter what troubling circumstances come our way.

 In the years following Jim’s death, Elisabeth wrote and spoke about suffering and how to keep an untroubled heart.
-She said, “I’ve come to see that it’s through the deepest suffering, God has taught me the deepest lessons.
-And if we’ll trust him for it, we can come to the unshakable assurance that he’s in charge, he has a loving purpose, and he can transform something terrible into something wonderful.
+She said, “I’ve come to see that it’s through the deepest suffering God has taught me the deepest lessons.
+And if we trust him for it, we can come to the unshakable assurance that he’s in charge, has a loving purpose, and can transform something terrible into something wonderful.
 Suffering is never for nothing.”

 Cara